MomenMahmoud7/viwell/README.md

 yarn e2e:test-ios
 ```

-If everything is set up _correctly_, you should see VIwell app running in your _Android Emulator_ or _iOS Simulator_ shortly.
+If everything is set up _correctly_, you should see the VIwell app running in your _Android Emulator_ or _iOS Simulator_ shortly.

 ### Results